psksvp/hsdsMe/README.md

 [Chapter 45   : It Was The Devil's Own To Trust A Friend.](https://psksvp.gitlab.io/hsdsme/zm.html#chapter-45)

-> Zhang Wuji moved in front of Zhao Min to shield her from any danger.
-After a few moments, there was no movement from the person, he then walked to the person and picked the baby up then passed it to Zhao Min.
-He turned the person around and exclaimed loudly, *"Zhiruo....!"*.
+> Zhang Wuji jumped to be in front of Fan Yao and about to hit him with his palm, he shouted angrily, *"If you ever have any thought of harming MinMin again, this palm will melt your brain and your bone.
+This includes everyone who can hear me."*

 [Chapter 46   : The Cactus Has Sprouted.](https://psksvp.gitlab.io/hsdsme/zm.html#chapter-46)